LILiK-117bis/ca_manager/README.md

 This is a shell for a user, the shell only reads the input from the user and return a JSON, this user can be used with Ansible to request and retrive certificates.

+The server logs can be found at `/home/request/request_server.log`

 The input must be a JSON file, e.g

 ```JSON